Road rage incident leaves an innocent woman dead in Garden City - NewsBreak

 RELATED: Road rage escalates to shooting, crash in Garden City

 Garden city police say the driver of a Dodge Ram was speeding down Middlebelt following the driver of an unknown SUV.
-Shots were fired from one of the vehicles at the other, according to investigators.
+That's when shots were fired from both vehicles toward each other.

 The Dodge Ram then slammed into the back of a Blue Sedan sending an innocent driver to the hospital.